CodeCreatePlay360/PandaEditor/README.md

 4. Offset_Cube  (User Command)

 In this case the last offset command will definitely execute since the NodePath is not removed and it is being referenced in the command object, however it will have no visual effect.
-So as a sanity check make sure the NodePath always exists in the scene, otherwise you can return False (the command will not execute if **do** method returns False), the above Command can be better written as,
+So as a sanity check make sure the NodePath always exists in the scene, otherwise raise an exception or use the assertion (the command will not execute if an exception is raised), the above Command can be better written as,

 ```
 from editor.commandManager import Command